neeschal00/learn-kafka/README.md

 **kafka requires zookeeper instance**
 **-e for environment variables to run kafka using configs**

-> Note: if using codespace use the active port url domain for hostname n port
+> Note: if using codespace or any device use local ip in config hostname else use the active port url domain for hostname n port
 - for the above case the listeners is only 1 so is mentioned in the cli
 - kafka supports ssl and plain text protocol
 - kafka by default spins up 3 instance so have offsets topic replication in env